SammySul/dajaj/readme.md

 # dajaj - دجاج

-An app that tracks PUBG stats for you and your friends from matches played together (30 recent matches), presenting the combined stats in tables or charts for easy comparison.
+An app that tracks PUBG stats for you and your friends from matches played together recently, presenting the combined stats in tables or charts for easy comparison.

 ## Screenshots